 Go to the Pool on Your Day Off

-Just because you’re no longer in school doesn’t mean you have to miss out on this quintessential part of summer.
+Just because you’re no longer in school doesn’t mean you must miss out on this quintessential part of summer.
 Find a nearby pool, grab a group of friends, and go swimming for the day!
-The experience will be sure to take you back to your childhood memories of summer.
-Plus, the relaxation will be a great distractor from the stress of work.
+The experience will surely take you back to your childhood memories of summer.
+Plus, the relaxation will be a great distraction from work stress.

 Take a Weekend Trip to a Nearby Beach or Lake

 One of my favorite parts of summer is going to the beach; you can still make time to do so, even if you’re working for the summer.
 If you live on the coast, see if there’s a beach a few hours away that you and some friends could spend the day at.

 Or, you can stay the weekend if it’s a little further away.
 You’ll still be back in time for the workweek!
 And if you live in the middle of the country, check for other bodies of water you could swim in, such as lakes or rivers—they can be just as fun as a beach on the ocean.